maketea90/musicPlayer/README.md

-### A music player with copyright free music built with React-Native.
+# A music player with copyright free music built with React-Native.

+### Setup

 - Install dependencies: *npm install*

 - To run, execute: *npx expo start*

+### Functionality

 - Tap a song in the list to play it.

-Filter songs by whether your search term is in the artist name or the track title, using the search bar and button.
+- Filter songs by whether your search term is in the artist name or the track title, using the search bar and button.

 - Click the X in the search bar to remove filtering.